OctopusDeploy/docs/docs/administration/workers/worker-pools.md

 ## How the Worker Pool for a Step is Determined

-For a step that requires a worker, Octopus selects
+For a step that requires a worker, Octopus selects:

-- the default pool, if no pool is selected (or the step targets the Octopus Server), or
+- The default pool, if no pool is selected (or the step targets the Octopus Server).
-- the specified pool, otherwise.
+- The specified pool.

 ## How the Worker is Selected From a Pool

-Given the determination of a pool, Octopus then selects
+When the pool has been selected, Octopus selects a worker from the pool:

-- the built-in worker, if the step resolves to the default pool and there are no workers in the default pool, or
+- A healthy worker from the selected pool.
-- a healthy worker from the pool, otherwise.
+- The built-in worker, if the step resolves to the default pool, but there no workers in the default pool.
+Note, if there are unhealthy workers in the pool, the built-in worker will **not** run.
+It will only if there are no workers in the pool.

-Octopus makes no other guarantees about what worker is picked from a pool.
+Octopus makes no other guarantees about which worker is picked from a pool.

-The step will fail for lack of a worker if
+The step will fail for lack of a worker if:

-- the step resolves to the built-in worker but it has been disabled,
+- The step resolves to the built-in worker but it has been disabled.
-- there are no healthy workers in the pool, or
+- There are no healthy workers in the pool.
 - Octopus selects a healthy worker from the pool, but during the deployment process can't contact the worker.

 ## Using the Default Pool to Stop Running Scripts on the Server